 The KV11.1 (HERG) channel is a member of the ether-a-go-go (EAG) subfamily of voltage-dependent K+ channels that includes the related proteins KV11.2 and KV11.3 (erg2 and erg3).
 The KV11.1 current is characterized by strong inward rectification with slow activation and very rapid inactivation kinetics.
 The channel is expressed in the brain and heart (where it underlies the IKr current) and has a central role in mediating repolarization of action potentials1,2.

-Lately, drug-induced forms of LQTS have been reported for a wide range of non-cardiac drugs including antihistamines, psychoactive agents and antimicrobials.
-All these drugs potently block the KV11.1 channel as an unintended side effect, prompting regulatory drug agencies to issue recommendations for the testing of new drugs for their potential KV11.1 blocking effect.
+Drug-induced forms of LQTS have been reported for a wide range of non-cardiac drugs including antihistamines, psychoactive agents and antimicrobials.
+These drugs potently block the KV11.1 channel as an unintended side effect, prompting regulatory drug agencies to issue recommendations for the testing of new drugs for their potential KV11.1 blocking effect.

-In addition, KV11.1 expression was found to be upregulated in several tumor cell lines of different histogenesis suggesting that it confers the cells some advantage in cell proliferation.
-Indeed, in several studies it has been shown that inhibition of the KV11.1 current leads to a decrease in tumor cell proliferation3.
+In addition, KV11.1 expression was found to be upregulated in several tumor cell lines of different histogeneses suggesting that it confers the cells some advantage in cell proliferation.
+Indeed, several studies have demonstrated that inhibition of the KV11.1 current leads to a decrease in tumor cell proliferation3.

 Dofetilide (#D-100) is a highly pure, synthetic, and biologically active compound.